-The meeting will feature debates and scientific updates from some of the world’s leading experts in hematologic malignancies.
+Great Debates & Updates in Hematologic Malignancies features debates and scientific updates from some of the world’s leading experts in blood cancers.

 Center for Lymphoma and Myeloma